Skip to main content

 • Permission-Based Access

-Control who can view, edit, or manage data documents within each database by assigning roles to members or groups.
+Control who can view, edit, or manage records within each database by assigning roles to members or groups.

 • Reusable Templates

-Use templates to standardize how data documents are created and ensure consistency across your team.
+Use templates to standardize how records are created and ensure consistency across your team.

-• Sales Database – Includes data documents for leads, deals, and customer interactions
+• Sales Database – Includes records for leads, deals, and customer interactions

 • HR Database – Contains employee records, onboarding documents, and review forms